codyduval/codyduval.github.io/_posts/2014-12-11-unpacking-tmux-layouts-part-2.md

   end
 {% endhighlight %}

-This long method builds the custom layout string token by token by recursing through the tree containing all of the node splits.
+This long method builds the custom layout string token-by-token by recursing through the tree containing all of the node splits.

-Long methods like this violate the [single responsibility principle]() of good OO design, but in this case it's pretty unavoidable.
+A long method like this violates the good rule of OO design that a method should only do one thing, but in this case it's pretty unavoidable.
 There are some tricky edge cases and rules on how Tmux parses the custom layout string.
 Much of the code is simply adding brackets or curly braces in the correct places (and making sure they are closed appropriately, as well).

 Finally, we need to calculate a checksum of the parameters and prepend it (in hexadecimal) to the front of the final string.